Poppies have a long history as symbols of remembrance.

 This collaborative artwork features over 250 individually stitched poppies, creating a commemorative tapestry to remind us of those from all nations and all conflicts who lost their lives in war, and the sacrifices made by men, women, children and animals in the pursuit of peace.

 The artwork also features hand-stamped identity tags, with the names and ID of service personnel who are buried or remembered in the Jewellery Quarter cemeteries, so that their deeds and lives will not be forgotten.

 There will be future dates to see the artwork (as part of ongoing remembrance activities).
 Find out what’s on and more about the Jewellery Quarter Cemeteries Project on their website.

-Woolly Mammoth has been commissioned by the Jewellery Quarter Cemeteries Project to work with them on an exciting project to create a collaborative artwork of remembrance.
+Woolly Mammoth were commissioned by the Jewellery Quarter Cemeteries Project to work with them on this exciting project.

 This project is possible thanks to funding from Birmingham City Council’s Municipal Charity and the National Lottery Heritage Fund.